 Things need to be careful

 Special care and attention are to be given to the Acute Mountain Sickness (AMS), which occurs while taking the Kailash tour because of the Tibetan lands generally being above 4000 meters in altitude.
 It is recommended that you have previous trekking experience before taking this trek as it sees a drastic rise in elevation.
-The mountain sickness occurs when you have not properly acclimated to the landscape.
+Mountain sickness occurs when you have not properly acclimated to the landscape.
 Common symptoms of altitude sickness are headache, dizziness, nausea, vomiting, and shortness of breath.
 The risk of getting altitude sickness depends on factors like age, where you live, and your level of physical activity.

 Some measures which can be used to prevent mountain sickness are inscribed as follows: